-- For the purposes of subsection (1) of this section - the reference to the "major sectors of the economy" shall be construed as a reference to such economic activities as may, from time to time, be declared by a resolution of each House of the National Assembly to be managed and operated exclusively by the Government of the Federation, and until a resolution to the contrary is made by the National Assembly, economic activities being operated exclusively by the Government of the Federation on the date immediately preceding the day when this section comes into force, whether directly or through the agencies of a statutory or other corporation or company, shall be deemed to be major sectors of the economy; - "economic activities" includes activities directly concerned with the production, distribution and exchange of weather or of goods and services; - "participate" includes the rendering of services and supplying of goods. - 17.
-1. The State social order is founded on ideals of Freedom, Equality and Justice. - 2.
-In furtherance of the social order - every citizen shall have equality of rights, obligations and opportunities before the law: - the sanctity of the human person shall be recognised and human dignity shall be maintained and enhanced; - governmental actions shall be humane; C. - exploitation of human or natural resources in any form whatsoever for reasons, other than the good of the community, shall be prevented; and - the independence, impartiality and integrity of courts of law, and easy accessibility thereto shall be secured and maintained. - The State shall direct its policy towards ensuring that - all citizens, without discrimination on any group whatsoever, have the opportunity for securing adequate means of livelihood as well as adequate opportunity to secure suitable employment; - conditions of work are just and humane, and that there are adequate facilities for leisure and for social, religious and cultural life; - the health, safety and welfare of all persons in employment are safeguarded c. and not endangered or abused; - d. there are adequate medical and health facilities for all persons; - there is equal pay for equal work without discrimination on account of sex, or on any other ground whatsoever;
+- (d) that suitable and adequate shelter, suitable and adequate food, reasonable national minimum living wage, old age care and pensions, and unemployment, sick benefits and welfare of the disabled are provided for all citizens. - (3) A body shall be set up by an Act of the National Assembly which shall have power- - (a) to review, from time to time, the ownership and control of business enterprises operating in Nigeria and make recommendations to the President on same; and - (b) to administer any law for the regulation of the ownership and control of such enterprises. - (4) For the purposes of subsection (1) of this section- - (a) the reference to the "major sectors of the economy" shall be construed as a reference to such economic activities as may, from time to time, be declared by a resolution of each House of the National Assembly to be managed and operated exclusively by the Government of the Federation, and until a resolution to the contrary is made by the National Assembly, economic activities being operated exclusively by the Government of the Federation on the date immediately preceding the day when this section comes into force, whether directly or through the agencies of a statutory or other corporation or company, shall be deemed to be major sectors of the economy; - (b) "economic activities" includes activities directly concerned with the production, distribution and exchange of weather or of goods and services; and

+(c) "participate" includes the rendering of services and supplying of goods.

+- 17. (1) The State social order is founded on ideals of Freedom, Equality and Justice. - (2) In furtherance of the social order- - (a) every citizen shall have equality of rights, obligations and opportunities before the law; - (b) the sanctity of the human person shall be recognised and human dignity shall be maintained and enhanced; - (c) governmental actions shall be humane; - (d) exploitation of human or natural resources in any form whatsoever for reasons, other than the good of the community, shall be prevented; and - (e) the independence, impartiality and integrity of courts of law, and easy accessibility thereto shall be secured and maintained. - (3) The State shall direct its policy towards ensuring that- - (a) all citizens, without discrimination on any group whatsoever, have the opportunity for securing adequate means of livelihood as well as adequate opportunity to secure suitable employment; - (b) conditions of work are just and humane, and that there are adequate facilities for leisure and for social, religious and cultural life; - (c) the health, safety and welfare of all persons in employment are safeguarded and not endangered or abused;

+(d) there are adequate medical and health facilities for all persons;